• Skip to primary navigation

 Style Direction

-Now that we had a visual direction, I began my work to bring the vision to life.
-Although I had done many projects on the more well known neurons, I had a lot to learn about pericytes and the larger interplay of neural cells in the eye.
-I read the background research provided by Nicolas, and looked up my own resources to understand realistic ways to show the pericytes wrapped around the capillary.
+Now that we had a visual direction, Nicolle began to bring the vision to life.
+Although she had done many projects on the more well-known neurons, there was a lot to learn about pericytes and the larger interplay of neural cells in the eye.
+Background research provided by Nicolas, plus additional resources, helped Nicolle identify realistic ways to show the pericytes wrapped around the capillary.

-One artistic decision I made early on was to treat the whole illustration as one continuous art piece rather than repeating the same scene created in 3 different styles.
-I wanted to create more of a tryptic, where the art and the story continue from one panel to the next.
-So although stylistically it is signaled that each is different, we have some continuity and cohesion to the composition.
+An early artistic decision was to treat the whole illustration as one continuous art piece rather than repeating the same scene created in 3 different styles.
+The idea was to create more of a tryptic, where the art and the story continue from one panel to the next.
+Although stylistically it is signaled that each is different, there is continuity and cohesion in the composition.

-I started out with a detailed pencil sketch to confirm that I captured the overall point and the scientific details.
-I also wanted to confirm that some of the slight artistic liberties, like pericytes falling off the blood vessels in the unhealthy state, were appropriate.
+Nicolle started out with a detailed pencil sketch to capture the overall point and the scientific details.
+She also wanted to confirm that some of the slight artistic liberties, like pericytes falling off the blood vessels in the unhealthy state, were appropriate.

 Feedback:

-I was close!
-Nicolas confirmed that overall, we were on track, but I had a few misunderstandings in the details of the left and center panel.
-I edited those portions and sent it back for one more review, and then got the approval to move to color.
+The sketch was close!
+Nicolas confirmed that overall we were on track, but Nicolle had a few misunderstandings in the details of the left and center panel.
+She edited those portions and sent it back for one more review, then got the approval to move to color.

 Second sketch.